The theme of reparation from Germany returned on the 86th anniversary of the outbreak of World War II

 German position and international reactions

-Berlin maintains that the matter of reparation has been legally closed, as Chancellor Friedrich Merz recently confirmed during his visit to Warsaw.
-Germany argues that Poland waived damages in 1953 and that some of the benefits were provided by the USSR and the GDR.
+Berlin maintains that the reparation case has been legally closed – recently confirmed by the Chancellor Friedrich Merz during a visit to Warsaw.
+Germany They argue that Poland waived damages in 1953 and that some of the benefits were provided by the USSR and the GDR.

 However, in Polish society, the belief that moral debt towards victims and the country that suffered most from the war still prevails.